Thoughts for the Aging Web Developer

 If you’re not old, you’ll get old.
 You know that—nothing new.
 But if you’re a web developer, and also a web designer, as well as a software developer, or however you or someone else labels your role, that is likely to change some things for you.

-What may change for you is that there may be a time when you’ll feel “too old” for our field.
+What may change for you is that there comes a time when you feel “too old” for our field.
 It will be easy for you to tell whether you’re at the age targeted with this post.
-(You can still read it anyway and either brace yourself or update me on what was different for you.)
+(You can still read it anyway, and either brace yourself or update me on what was different for you.)